 - Navigli – these are Milan’s ancient navigable canals.
 Nowadays, around them exists a lively quarter with lots of eateries and fun events.

 - Teatro alla Scala – if you love music and opera, visiting La Scala during your time in Milan is a must.
 The onsite museum is especially beautiful.
 Here is a short video giving you an idea of what to expect.
+Click here if you want to join a guided tour of this worldwide famous theatre and its museum.

 - Galleria Vittorio Emanuele II – this is one of the world’s oldest shopping centres.
 Next door to Milan’s Duomo, it’s incredibly lavish and worth a visit even if shopping is not at the forefront of your mind.